Semiparametric Bernstein-von Mises theorems for reversible diffusions: Main results

 \begin{theorem} For $s>d+(d/2)\vee 2$, let $\Pi$ be the rescaled Besov-Laplace prior from \eqref{Eq:RescaledBesovPrior}, and suppose $B_0\in \dot{H}^{s+1}(\T^d)$.
 Let $\Psi:\dot{C}^2(\T^d) \to \R$ be a functional admitting expansion \eqref{Eq:psi_exp} with representor $\psi \in \dot C^{t}(\T^d)$ for some $t>(d/2-1)_+$ and remainder satisfying \eqref{Eq:remainder_text}.
 Then the semiparametric Bernstein--von Mises holds for $\Psi$. \end{theorem}

 The conditions on $\Pi$ and $B_0$ in Theorem \ref{Theo:LaplBvM} match those in Theorem 2.4 of \cite{giordano2022nonparametric}, which establishes posterior contraction for these priors.
-This play a localising role in our proof, similar to that played by the corresponding result for Gaussian priors in Theorem \ref{Theo:GaussBvM}.
 In Theorem \ref{Theo:LaplBvM}, we again restrict for concreteness to functionals $\Psi$ with remainder satisfying \eqref{Eq:remainder_text}.
 The (slightly stronger) H\"older-smoothness condition imposed on $\psi$, as opposed to the Sobolev requirements in Theorems \ref{thm:BvM} and \ref{Theo:GaussBvM}, is due to the necessity of approximating the LAN representor $A_{\mu_0}^{-1}\psi$ in the stronger $\|\cdot\|_{W^{1,\infty}}$-norm (cf.~the second display in \eqref{Eq:gamma_T_conditions}), which we approached by invoking H\"older-type regularity estimates for elliptic PDEs and wavelet approximation properties in sup-norm.
 We note that, however, the full smoothness range $t>(d/2-1)_+$ is allowed in Theorem \ref{Theo:LaplBvM}.